MICs can differ for different instances of the same kind of technical debt

 MPrin when standards or regulations change

-Last updated on July 7th, 2021 at 11:15 am
+Last updated on October 15th, 2018 at 06:51 am

-The MPrin of technical debt that forms as a result of a change in standards or regulations is the cost of bringing affected assets into compliance.
-It matters not whether the standards in question are internal to your organization or external.
-The conventional definition of the MPrin for this kind of technical debt includes only the cost of aligning to the new standards or regs, the assets directly affected.
-But the conventional definition is incomplete.
-If we account for all work properly, the MPrin should also include ripple effects.
-Ripple effects are the changes in other assets that we must perform to maintain compatibility with the assets affected directly by the change in standards or regs.
+The MPrin of technical debt that’s incurred as a result of a change in standards or regulations, internal or external, is the cost of bringing all affected assets into full compliance.
+The conventional definition of the MPrin for this kind of technical debt includes only the cost of aligning the existing assets to the new standards or regs.
+Properly accounted for, however, the MPrin should include ripple effects, which are the changes in other assets that are required not directly by the change in standards or regs, but by the requirement that other assets maintain compatibility with the assets affected directly by the change in standards or regs.

 The phrase standards or regs is beginning to bother even me.
-I’ll switch to standards when I mean standards or regulations (or regs) except when I say so explicitly.
+I’ll switch to standards with the understanding that I mean standards or regulations (or regs) except when I say so explicitly.

 A view of the left side guard on a truck operated by the City of Cambridge, Massachusetts